Why does my wedding website look like everyone else's — and how do I fix it?

 Intentional design at the website level looks like choosing typography that echoes your invitation suite rather than whatever the platform defaults to.
 It looks like sequencing your photography so the first image sets a mood, not just fills a space.
 It looks like writing copy that sounds like you, not like a generic template.
 None of that requires a complete custom build.
 It requires treating the website as part of the wedding's visual identity, not an afterthought that happens to share important details.

 The distinction between a template and a custom design isn't really about complexity; it's about whether the design was made for your wedding specifically.
+That's what bespoke design looks like when it's done right and why the result feels so different.
 A well-executed template with a clear point of view will outperform a custom site that was built without one.
 The template is a tool.
 The point of view is the work.
 What most couples are missing isn't access to better tools; it's the framing that the website is somewhere worth putting a point of view in the first place.

 When the website, the stationery, the signage, and the day-of materials all speak the same visual language, something shifts for guests — they stop experiencing the pieces separately and start experiencing the wedding as a whole, deliberate experience.
 That coherence is what people mean when they say a wedding felt elevated.
 It's rarely one single element.
 It's the through-line.